This Delicious Dish Literally Takes MINUTES

-Okay, you brought home some prawns from the shop, now what?
-Two words: PRAWN SCAMPI.
+Okay, you brought home some shrimp from the store, now what?
+Two words: SHRIMP SCAMPI.
 Time to tackle the restaurant favorite we always order, yet never attempt to make at home.
 There's no reason to drop a lot of cash on this dish when it's a cinch to whip up in your own kitchen.
-Cooking prawns literally takes just a few minutes.
+Cooking shrimp literally takes just a few minutes.
 The best part?
 They'll tell you when they're done by turning pink!
 You can serve them with pasta, rice, or even over a salad.
-Pro tip: Wild prawns have much better flavour than farmed and are a more sustainable choice.
+Pro tip: Wild shrimp have much better flavor than farmed and are a more sustainable choice.

 Serves 2